 The Russian and Armenian archaeoastronomists have suggested that the standing stones could have been used for astronomical observation.
 The team of archaeologists from the University of Munich, concluded that Zorats Karer was mainly a necropolis from the Middle Bronze Age to the Iron Age.
-Whether is an observatory, or just a mythical necropolis, while wandering around the standing stones, you will feel powerful vibes and some strong energy all around the site.

 On December 2010, Karahunj was featured in an Episode 14 of the History Channel show “Ancient Aliens”, titled “Unexplained Structures”.